 - Previous buyers said the padding made these a great shoe for longer runs and races.
 Many also found that knee pain wasn’t a problem on longer jaunts once they’d switched to the Supernova’s.

 - They’re a bit heavy for running shoes.
 This is typical of stability models, but some reviewers did say the weight of these took some getting used to.
 While they provide bounce, the density of the support cushioning adds some bulk, particularly in the heel.
 Most buyers said they adjusted to the extra weight in a week or so.
+In any case, they’re lighter than comparable Asics styles.

 Top Flat Feet Running and Walking Sneakers For Women